Drugged, Deb has no recollection of events.

 Deb gaped at him.
 “Because I’m not wearing my stays?” she repeated incredulously.
 “Your manners are appalling.
 If you weren’t wounded I’d—I’d—”

 “Yes?” he asked expectantly, shoulders shaking with silent laughter.
 “You would…?”

 A crimson flush washed over her breasts and up her throat.
 She bravely looked him in the eyes, about to tell him what she thought of his insolence, when she noticed a spot of fresh blood on the bandage, and that he was trembling.

 “Yes.
 I’m cold and can’t move my legs.
 No matter, the physician will be here shortly.”

-Only then did she realize that as well as being practically naked from the waist up she was still straddled atop the injured duelist’s thighs and had been comfortably seated on his lap for quite some time.
+Only then did she realize that as well as being practically naked from the waist up, she was still straddled atop the injured duelist’s thighs, and had been comfortably settled on his lap for quite some time.
 Hiding her embarrassment behind anger, she admonished him as she scrambled off his long legs and brushed down the layers of her crushed petticoats.

 “You should’ve said something instead of letting me sit there rattling on at you!”

 “And cut short our tête-à-tête?
 Now that would’ve been bad-mannered.”